HydroIT/MG-MAS/README.md

 ## How to run the code
-Simply run the MG.py :)
+Simply download all the python files and the weights folder, and run the MG.py :)
 You can change the number of rounds in the code file.
 ```python
 python3 MG.py